What Is Bitcoin?

 Bitcoin as peer-to-peer (P2P) digital currency is sometimes referred to as bitcoin (with lower “b”) or simply BTC.
-Bitcoin is a cryptocurrency, which means it is a digital currency that is protected by cryptographic techniques.
-It was the first cryptocurrency that came into existence, and the first Bitcoin transaction block – known as the genesis block was mined on the 3rd of January 2009.
+Bitcoin is a cryptocurrency, which means it is a digital currency protected by cryptographic techniques.
+It was the first cryptocurrency that came into existence.
+The first Bitcoin transaction block – known as the genesis block, was mined on the 3rd of January 2009.

-The Bitcoin decentralized public ledger that records all transactions independently and without the need of a central institution is called the (Bitcoin) blockchain.
+The Bitcoin decentralized public ledger that records all transactions independently and without a central institution is called the (Bitcoin) blockchain.
 Despite being closely related, Bitcoin and blockchain are different concepts.
-The blockchain data structure and the mining process is what allows Bitcoin transactions to be broadcasted and recorded in a trustless and secure way.
-Trustless means that the blockchain system does not rely on any kind of trust to function as it is backed by mathematical algorithms and a network of thousands of computers checking each other.
+The blockchain data structure and the mining process allow Bitcoin transactions to be broadcasted and recorded in a trustless and secure way.
+Backed by mathematical algorithms and a network of thousands of computers checking each other, blockchain is trustless, meaning that the blockchain system does not rely on trust to function.
 Thus, the Bitcoin blockchain works as a decentralized digital ledger that publicly lists all confirmed BTC transactions.

-The term Bitcoin is also used to describe the underlying open source software upon which this network of computers runs and which it uses to communicate.
+‘Bitcoin’ is also used to describe the underlying open-source software upon which this network of computers runs and which it uses to communicate.
 In 2014, however, the original Bitcoin client software was officially rebranded to Bitcoin Core to avoid further misunderstanding.
-There are many other later forks, i.e. branches off the original Bitcoin code and many new implementations with different features all which are called cryptocurrencies.
+In addition, there are many other later forks (branches off of the original Bitcoin code) and many new implementations with different features- called cryptocurrencies.

-Bitcoin was conceptualized by Satoshi Nakamoto.
-It was his idea to create a unique digital payment system that would permit borderless financial transactions to occur without the need for mediators like banks or governments.
+Satoshi Nakamoto conceptualized Bitcoin.
+His idea was to create a unique digital payment system that would permit borderless financial transactions to occur without the need for mediators like banks or governments.
 The distributed architecture provided by blockchain technology, along with the cryptographic techniques, makes Bitcoin very resistant to attacks and fraud.